Azgaar/armoria-api/README.md

   * `ordinaries`: array with `ordinary`, `t`, `line` and `size` attributes
   * `charges`: array with `charge`, `t`, `p`, `size`, `sinister` and `reversed` attributes

 API can skip procedural generation and render specific coat of arms (`coa`).
-Attribute accepts json object, _escaped_ for URL usage.
+Attribute accepts json object, [encoded](https://meyerweb.com/eric/tools/dencoder/) for URL usage.
 The value can be retrieved from Armoria GUI: edit coat of arms as you wish and press `Shape` to get its URL.
 Then copy coa attribute and use as query attribute for API rendering and embedding.

 * **shield:** `string` | <small>default:</small> `heater`